kotlin-hands-on/hands-on/Full Stack Web App with Kotlin Multiplatform/02_Project_Setup.md

 }
 ```

 Each source set also corresponds to a folder in the `src` directory.
-In our project, we see the corresponding three folders `commonMain`, `jsMain`, and `jvmMain`, which contain their own `resources` and `kotlin` folders.
+In our project, we see the three folders `commonMain`, `jsMain`, and `jvmMain`, which contain their own `resources` and `kotlin` folders.

 For more detailed information on source sets, check out the [respective section](https://kotlinlang.org/docs/reference/mpp-discover-project.html#source-sets) in the guide.
 There are a few other snippets that are yet to be explained – but we will discuss them at later chapters in this hands-on, when they become relevant to what we are trying to achieve.